FL Wildlife Rescue Mission Port of the Islands Naples

 The Florida Fish and Wildlife Conservation Commission biologists are responsible for coordinating rescues of sick and injured manatees.
 It was at the Port of the Islands Marina in Naples, FL when FWC was called in to investigate a troubled manatee.
 The injured manatee was swimming with a calf (baby manatee) when it was apparently struck and injured.
 The manatee showed signs of a punctured lung – it was unable to submerge and was in danger of dying.
 FWC began a Manatee Rescue Mission to capture both the injured manatee and the baby manatee.

-If you would like to view manatees up close and in the wild call Gary of Double R’s Fishing and Tour Company.
+If you would like to view manatees up close and in the wild call Double R’s Fishing and Tour Company.
 View a slide show of the FW Manatee Rescue by clicking on the manatee photos below.
 Ask us about your Marco Island – Naples FL manatee tours or share reviews.
 To feature your FL boat tours, contact us.

 FWC Manatee Rescue Port of the Islands